 Quick Answer

 An interest rate is the percentage charged on borrowed money, representing the cost of a loan above the principal.
-As of April 25, 2026, average 30-year fixed mortgage rates sit near 6.8%, while average credit card APRs exceed 20%.
+Average 30-year fixed mortgage rates currently sit near 6.8%, while average credit card APRs exceed 20%.
 Your credit score, loan term, and Federal Reserve policy are the primary drivers of the rate you receive.

-Interest rates affect virtually every financial product Americans use — from mortgages tracked by the CFPB to credit cards, auto loans, and student debt.
-Whether you’re borrowing through a large institution like Chase or a fintech lender like SoFi, the rate attached to your loan determines how much you’ll ultimately pay back over time.
+Rates affect virtually every financial product Americans use, from mortgages tracked by the CFPB to credit cards, auto loans, and student debt.
+Whether you’re borrowing through a large institution like Chase or a fintech lender like SoFi, the rate on your loan determines how much you’ll pay back over time.

 Key Takeaways

-• The average 30-year fixed mortgage rate is approximately 6.8% as of April 2026, according to Freddie Mac’s Primary Mortgage Market Survey.
+- The average 30-year fixed mortgage rate is approximately 6.8%, according to Freddie Mac’s Primary Mortgage Market Survey.

-• The Federal Reserve has adjusted its benchmark federal funds rate multiple times since 2022, with the current target range sitting between 4.25% and 4.50% as of early 2026, per Federal Reserve open market operations data.
+- The Federal Reserve’s current target range for the federal funds rate sits between 4.25% and 4.50%, per Federal Reserve open market operations data.

 What Are Interest Rates?

-An interest rate is the percentage at which interest accumulates on borrowed money over time.
+At its simplest, an interest rate is the percentage at which interest accumulates on borrowed money over time.
 This interest is an additional amount, on top of the principal (the amount borrowed), that you must repay to the lending institution.
-Lenders — whether traditional banks, credit unions, or online platforms like SoFi — use interest rates as their primary mechanism for earning revenue on the money they extend to borrowers.
+Lenders, whether traditional banks, credit unions, or online platforms like SoFi, use interest rates as their primary mechanism for earning revenue on the money they extend to borrowers.

-Interest rates can fluctuate over time based on market conditions, the loan amount, and other factors, which we’ll explore later.
-Almost all loans, regardless of their type or size, will include an interest rate that affects how much you ultimately repay.
-It’s worth distinguishing between the interest rate and the APR (Annual Percentage Rate) — the APR is a broader measure that includes fees and other costs associated with the loan, making it a more complete picture of the true cost of borrowing.
+Rates can fluctuate over time based on market conditions, the loan amount, and other factors covered below.
+Almost all loans, regardless of type or size, include a rate that affects total repayment.
+It’s worth distinguishing between the interest rate and the APR (Annual Percentage Rate), the APR is a broader measure that includes fees and other costs associated with the loan, making it a more complete picture of the true cost of borrowing.
 The CFPB explains the APR vs. interest rate distinction in detail for consumers evaluating mortgage products.

 Regulators like the FDIC and the Consumer Financial Protection Bureau (CFPB) oversee how interest rates are disclosed and applied, ensuring that lenders follow truth-in-lending laws.
 The Truth in Lending Act (TILA), enforced by the CFPB, requires lenders to clearly disclose APR, total interest paid, and loan terms before a borrower signs any agreement.